Skip to main content

 • Auto-renewing SSL certificate for the unique domain

-We collectively refer the above set as one “App Environment”.
+We collectively refer to the above set as “App Environment”.

-LocalOps provisions App environment via our standard in-house provisioning templates and scripts such that you can create any number of app environments on any cloud account (AWS, Google Cloud or Azure) and any region.
+LocalOps provisions app environments using standard in-house provisioning templates and scripts such that you can create any number of app environments on any cloud account (AWS, Google Cloud or Azure) and any region.

 Cloud Credentials